 Senior citizens 65 or older, customers with disabilities, and Medicare cardholders who have an RTA-issued Reduced Fare Permit are eligible for a reduced fare ticket.
 If you are enrolled in the Illinois Circuit Breaker program and have an RTA-issued Ride Free Circuit Permit, you are eligible to ride free.
 If you are not in possession of a RTA Reduced Fare Card you must contact the RTA to apply (312) 913-3110.

 Metra Electric riders: The credit card vending machines sell only full fare tickets.
 RTA Reduced Fare Permit-holders who purchase tickets can receive a rate adjustment at one of the downtown station ticket windows.

 Riding the Train

 Be sure to arrive at the station early so that you have time to park your car and purchase your ticket.
+If ticket agent is not at the station when you board, you can buy a ticket on the train from a conductor without penalty, or you can buy a ticket on your android or smartphone with a Ventra account.
+Download the FREE app at the App Store or Google Play.
 When the train arrives, simply get on board, find a seat and place your ticket in the metal clip in front of you.
 (If you are riding on the upper level, the clip is on the side of the privacy panel.)
 Let the conductor know it's your first time traveling aboard Metra, and they'll be happy to help you if you have any questions or concerns about your trip.
 Announcements are made before each stop.
 When you hear the message announcing the approach of your stop, pick up your ticket and any items you brought with you and head to the vestibule to disembark at your final destination.
 Customers who are hearing impaired may want to notify a conductor of their stop during ticket collection.

 We welcome your suggestions.
 If you have additional questions or comments about how we can further improve our service, please call or write: